nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 The personal computing era got started when enthusiasts mailed each other printouts, punch tapes, cassettes, floppy discs, whatever it took to share their discoveries and advances.

-Early genetics enthusiasts discovered that *drosophila melanogaster*, a kind of fruit fly, could be caught easily just about anywhere in the world, selectively bred and exchanged with other experimenters.
+Early genetics enthusiasts discovered that *Drosophila melanogaster*, a kind of fruit fly, could be caught easily just about anywhere in the world, selectively bred and exchanged with other experimenters.
 A lot of early advances in genetics came from the exchange of fruit flies!

 ## 4 Billion Years of Biology in 10 Minutes